The Process of Making a Claim

-Every case is different and each case comes to resolution differently.
-In the majority of personal injury cases*, the person making the claim will not step foot into a courtroom.
+Every case is different and each case comes to a resolution differently.
+In the majority of personal injury cases, the person making the claim will not step foot into a courtroom.

 It is possible that the person at fault will seek to settle outside of court and your case will be settled in a settlement meeting attended by you, your solicitor and barrister to negotiate your settlement.
 At the end of the

 Ultimately, it is entirely up to you whether to accept the settlement offered.
 If you do not accept then it will move to a court hearing where a judge will decide how much your settlement will be.